faulhornlabs/csip/README.md

     csip clean

-The purpose of the clean command is to remove unconsitent cache during development (when needed).
+The purpose of the clean command is to remove unconsitent cache during development when needed.

 ### Main development workflow